samarthdd/k8-rebuild-rest-api/README.md

 - The file is protected with the default content management flags for the file type.
 - Protected file is returned

-# Two ways deploy this
+# Two ways to deploy this
 ### 1. Without docker
 - Install the dotnet runtime on linux using this command:
 `sudo apt-get update; \